Residential tenancy agreements

 What about additional terms in an agreement?

-Additional terms may be included as long as they:
+Additional terms may be included must:

 - follow NSW tenancy laws or any other relevant laws,